yayegeyay/yayegeyay.github.io/_posts/2025-06-24-pricing-ai-agents-vs-headcount.md

 **Phase 3: The Hybrid Model:** Combination of base platform fees plus success-based premiums, creating predictable revenue while maintaining upside potential.

-**The Strategic Outcome:** This pricing evolution enabled our eventual acquisition for $127M, with the acquirer specifically citing our premium positioning and value-based pricing as key strategic assets.
+**The Strategic Outcome:** This pricing evolution enabled their eventual acquisition for $127M, with the acquirer specifically citing their premium positioning and value-based pricing as key strategic assets.

 ### The Implementation Framework

-Based on this experience, I developed a systematic approach to AI agent pricing that maximizes value capture while ensuring customer success:
+Based on this experience, we developed a systematic approach to AI agent pricing that maximizes value capture while ensuring customer success:

 **Value Quantification:** Identify specific business outcomes the AI agent delivers and quantify their economic impact in terms customers already understand (cost savings, revenue generation, efficiency improvements).